fahlout/FilterView/README.md

 This library is designed to let you easily present a controller for the user to select filters based on an array of objects and the given properties to be filtered on.

+## Installation

+**CocoaPods**

+Coming soon.

+**Carthage**

+Coming soon.

+**Manual Installation**

+The class files required for FilterView are located in the Classes folder in the root of this repository as listed below:

+* *.swift

+## How to use PageMenu

+## Customization

+## Apps using FilterView

+Please let me know if your app in the AppStore uses this library so I can add your app to the list of apps featuring FilterView.

 ## License ##

 The MIT License (MIT)